grafana/grafana/docs/sources/features/explore/index.md

 ### Sort query history

-By default query history shows you the most recent queries.
-This can be changed and you can sort your history in **Query history** and **Starred** tab by date or by data source name in ascending or descending order.
+By default, query history shows you the most recent queries.
+You can sort your history in by date or by data source name in ascending or descending order.

 1. Click the **Sort queries by** field.
 2. Select one of the following options: